-Programs applying for approval of an increase in class size must complete the following items as directed above:
+Programs applying for approval of a significant increase in class size must complete the following items:

-- 1) Rationale for the proposed increase. - 2) Official start and end dates for the program. - 3) The current number of enrolled students by year of enrollment. - 4) The projected number of students for the next year. - 5) The number of students on leave(s) of absence (LOA) and when they will be reinstated. - 6) Plans for adequate resources to include: - a) Number and types of clinical cases, required experiences and COA-approved sites available for education.
-Include the minimum, maximum, and average number of case totals for the program's most recent graduation cohort, in addition to a listing of COA-approved clinical sites impacted by the increase, as supporting documentation. - b) Number of qualified faculty in relation to the total number of students in the program, including adequate faculty resources for scholarly work oversight (see Glossary, "Scholarly work oversight"). - c) Sufficiency of financial support for an increased number of students. - d) Adequacy of physical resources, learning resources, support personnel, and student services. - e) NCE pass rate of graduates, as calculated by the COA in accordance with the Certification Examination policy. - f) Current accreditation status and length of accreditation. - g) All unresolved concerns related to the adequacy of resources as well as student and faculty evaluation results related to resources.
+- 1) Rationale for the proposed increase. - 2) Official start and end dates for the program. - 3) The current number of enrolled students by year of enrollment. - 4) The projected number of students for the next year (and the percentage increase in first-year enrollment the program will experience based on the additional enrollments). - 5) The number of students on leave(s) of absence (LOA) and when they will be reinstated. - 6) Plans for adequate resources to include: - a) Number and types of clinical cases, including required specialty experiences, and COA-approved sites available for education.
+Include the minimum, maximum, and average number of case totals for the program's most recent graduation cohort, in addition to a listing of COA-approved clinical sites impacted by the increase, as supporting documentation. - b) Number of qualified faculty in relation to the total number of students in the program, including adequate faculty resources for scholarly work oversight, presented in a completed COA Faculty Resources Matrix (see Glossary, "Scholarly work oversight").
+Describe plans and provide supporting documentation evidencing approval to add faculty as the program grows, if applicable. - c) Sufficiency of financial support for an increased number of students. - d) Adequacy of physical resources, learning resources, support personnel, and student services. - e) National Certification Examination (NCE) pass rate of graduates, as calculated by the COA in accordance with the Certification Examination policy and presented in the COA's NCE pass rate template.
+Newly-accredited programs without NCE pass rate data may not request a significant increase in class size (as defined by the COA). - f) Most recent COA decision letter related to current accreditation status and length of accreditation (please append).